Anxiety: Research-Backed Techniques That Help

 Anxiety tells you that you're in danger when you're not.
 Your heart races.
 Your thoughts spiral.
 Your body tenses.
 These techniques work by interrupting that false alarm--calming your nervous system, grounding you in the present, and helping you see that most of what you're afraid of won't happen.

-The tools below are drawn from Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and clinical research on breathing and mindfulness.
-They're used by therapists, taught in anxiety clinics, and backed by peer-reviewed studies.
+The self-guided tools below are informed by Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and research on breathing and mindfulness.
+They're backed by peer-reviewed studies and designed for independent practice.

 Understanding Anxiety